Fournier Bay

-Location of Anvers Island in the Antarctic Peninsula region.

 Fournier Bay is a bay 8 nmi long and 3 nmi wide, indenting the northeast coast of Anvers Island immediately west of Briggs Peninsula and south of Dralfa Point, in the Palmer Archipelago, Antarctica.
 Its head is fed by Rhesus, Thamyris, Kleptuza and Altimir Glaciers.

 The bay was probably first seen by a German expedition, 1873–74, under Eduard Dallmann.
-It was charted by the French Antarctic Expedition, 1903–05, under Jean-Baptiste Charcot, and named by him for Vice Admiral Ernest Fournier of the French Navy.
+It was charted by the French Antarctic Expedition, 1903–05, under Jean-Baptiste Charcot, and named by him for Vice Admiral Ernest François Fournier of the French Navy.